OpenMx/OpenMx/docs/source/DefinitionMeans_Matrix.rst

 .. code-block:: r

     defMeansModel <- mxModel("Definition Means Matrix Specification",
-        mxFIMLObjective(
+        mxFitFunctionML(),
+        mxExpectationNormal(
             covariance="Sigma",
             means="Mu",
             dimnames=selVars
         ),

-The first argument in an ``mxModel`` function has a special function.
+The first argument in an ``mxModel`` function has a special purpose.
 If an object or variable containing an ``MxModel`` object is placed here, then ``mxModel`` adds to or removes pieces from that model.
 If a character string (as indicated by double quotes) is placed first, then that becomes the name of the model.
 Models may also be named by including a ``name`` argument.
 This model is named ``"Definition Means Matrix Specification"``.

 The second argument in this ``mxModel`` call is itself a function.
-It declares that the objective function to be optimized is full information maximum likelihood (FIML) under normal theory, which is tagged as ``mxFIMLObjective``.
-There are in turn two arguments to this function: the covariance matrix ``Sigma`` and the mean vector ``Mu``.
+It declares that the fit function to be optimized is maximum likelihood (ML), which is tagged ``mxFitFunctionML``.
+Full information maximum likelihood (FIML) is used whenever the data allow, and does not need to be requested specifically.
+The third argument in this ``mxModel`` is another function.
+It declares the expectation function to be a normal distribution, ``mxExpectationNormal``.
+This means the model is of a normal distribution with a particular mean and covariance.
+Hence, there are in turn two arguments to this function: the covariance matrix ``Sigma`` and the mean vector ``Mu``.
 These matrices will be defined later in the ``mxModel`` function call.

 Model specification is carried out using ``mxMatrix`` functions to create matrices for the model.
 In the present case, we need four matrices.
 First is the predicted covariance matrix, ``Sigma``.
 Next, we use three matrices to specify the model for the means.
 First is ``M`` which corresponds to estimates of the means for individuals with definition variables with values of zero.
-Individuals with definition variable values of 1 will have the value in ``M`` along with the value in the matrix ``beta``.
+Individuals with definition variable values of 1 will have the value in ``M`` plus the value in the matrix ``beta``.
 So both matrices are of size 1x2 and both contain two free parameters.
 There is a separate deviation for each of the variables, which will be estimated in the elements 1,1 and 1,2 of the ``beta`` matrix.
 Last, but by no means least, is the matrix ``def`` which contains the definition variable.
-The variable *def* in ``mxData`` data frame is referred to as ``data.def``.
+The variable *def* in the ``mxData`` data frame is referred to in the matrix label as ``data.def``.
 In the present case, the definition variable contains a 1 for group 1, and a zero otherwise.

 .. code-block:: r